 Farmington home prices are not only among the most expensive in Utah, but Farmington real estate also consistently ranks among the most expensive in America.

-Farmington is a decidedly white-collar city, with fully 87.56% of the workforce employed in white-collar jobs, well above the national average.
+Farmington is a decidedly white-collar city, with fully 87.66% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Farmington is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Farmington who work in management occupations (13.59%), office and administrative support (12.00%), and sales jobs (11.78%).
+There are especially a lot of people living in Farmington who work in office and administrative support (15.14%), management occupations (13.71%), and sales jobs (12.01%).

 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.46% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Farmington telecommute to their jobs.
+Overall, about 9.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Farmington use a private automobile to get to work.
 But notably, a substantial number of Farmington‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farmington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Farmington include German, Scottish, Danish, and Swedish.
+The greatest number of Farmington residents report their race to be White, followed by Asian.
+Important ancestries of people in Farmington include English, German, Scottish, European, and Danish.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.